lorenzwalthert/useR2022.precommit.slides/README.md

 #  Creating xaringan slides using the useR! theme

-Welcome to useR, in this repository you will find a template that shows the use of the "useR" xaringan theme.
+Welcome to useR!
+In this repository you will find a template that shows the use of the "useR" xaringan theme.

 ## Installation